 While email can be used for both outbound and inbound marketing, it plays a crucial role in engaging users who’ve already shown interest in your company.
 Consider the following statistics behind the power of using email within your inbound marketing strategy:

-– Seventy-four percent of digital marketers agree that personalization increases email engagement.
+■ 74% of digital marketers agree that personalization increases email engagement (InstaPage).

-– Email is 40 times more effective at lead generation than Twitter or Facebook.
+■ Email is 40 times more effective at lead generation than Twitter or Facebook (MailMunch).

 Understanding your audience demographics and pain points is critical in creating successful email campaigns.
-What prospects are likely to purchase your services or products?
+What prospects are likely to purchase your services or products, and why?
 Consider the following questions when narrowing down your audience:

-• What is their occupation and how does that drive decisions?
+What is your audience’s occupation and how does that drive their purchase decisions?

 By answering these questions and taking the time to discover customer personas, you can create more targeted and relevant messaging that’ll drive sales from your subscriber list.